Defining Quantum Games: Characterising the Dimensions of Quantum Games

-We find it relevant to point out that the connection to quantum physics in a game does not always have to be perceivable in order to be considered as a quantum game.
-A game might not have a visible layer of quantum physics, and yet simulate quantum physical phenomena for example through quantum software like Qiskit, Cirq or Q\#.
+We find it relevant to point out that the connection to quantum physics in a game does not always have to be perceivable to be considered a quantum game.
+A game might not have a perceivable dimension of quantum physics, and yet simulate quantum physical phenomena through quantum software developed with Qiskit, Cirq, Q\# or other quantum frameworks.
 A game without a perceivable dimension of quantum physics might even run on a quantum computer.
-Therefore as the second dimension we name the \textbf{dimension of quantum technologies} to encaptivate the usage of quantum software or actual quantum devices either during the gameplay itself, or during the development of the game.
+Therefore, as the second dimension, we name the \textbf{dimension of quantum technologies} to capture the \textit{use of quantum software or actual quantum hardware either during gameplay or during the development of the game}.

-The first example of a game with a quantum technology dimensionality is the first ever game running on an actual quantum computer, \textit{Cat/Box/Scissors}.
-The game has a thematic reference to quantum physics through a commonly used Schrödinger’s cat reference, but this is arguably very weak to cut it as a quantum game and demonstrates the need to consider quantum games also through the dimension of quantum technologies.
-In addition, this game was not only designed to be played on a quantum computer, but also to invoke curiosity about the technology and methodology behind it.
+The first example of a game with a dimension of quantum technologies is the first-ever game to run on an actual quantum computer, \textit{Cat/Box/Scissors} introduced in Section \ref{sec:onqcomp}.
+The game has a thematic reference to quantum physics through a commonly used \textit{Schrödinger’s cat} reference and the game accompanied an outreach themed educational blog post \cite{wootton2017cat}.
+This game was designed not only to be played on a quantum computer but also to invoke curiosity about the technology and methodology behind it.
 We want to point out that this is a feature that will likely be shared by most games implemented on quantum technologies in the coming years, before quantum computers can offer games a definite and convenient advantage.
-It is for this reason that quantum physics reference can be expected to be known to the player, and a possible motivation for playing.
+It is for this reason that it can be expected to be known to the player that a game uses quantum devices or quantum simulations, and have it be a possible motivation for playing.

-Worth discussing are games like C.L.A.Y. from which a demo was released by MiTale in 2021.
-In C.L.A.Y. the dynamics of the storyline of the game will lay heavily upon emulation of interference effects on a quantum computer \cite{skult2022}, but there is no clear visual reference to either quantum computing or quantum physics in the game itself nor is there a scientific purpose behind developing this game.
-Through a strong dimension of quantum technologies, this game is also to our knowledge the first ever commercial quantum game.
+\textit{C.L.A.Y.} is a game challenging the notion of using quantum computers for games, and for which a demo was released by MiTale in 2021 \cite{mitale2021clay}.
+In \textit{C.L.A.Y.}, the dynamics of the storyline rely heavily on the emulation of interference effects on a quantum computer, thereby shaping the interactive storytelling experience (see Figure \ref{screenshotsclay}) \cite{skult2022}.
+The game's environment design and some visual effects are based on procedural generation using quantum computer-generated randomness, but there are no visual references to either quantum computing or quantum physics in the game itself, nor is there a scientific purpose behind developing this game.
+Due to its strong dimension of quantum technologies, this game is, to our knowledge, the first-ever commercial quantum computer game.